FinMultiTime: A Four-Modal Bilingual Dataset for Financial Time-Series Analysis: Constructing FinMultiTime

-\textbf{Price Series and News Text} Daily close prices are normalised per stock to enforce stationarity across both markets.
-After harvesting raw URLs, headlines, and full texts, each article is summarised to 3--4 sentences (\(\sim16\%\) of the original length) using the \texttt{Sumy} latent--semantic--analysis (LSA) algorithm.
-A relevance weight \(W_{f}\) (Appendix \ref{Bilingual News Summarize Algorithm}) biases the summariser toward sentences that mention the focal ticker.
-To temper the heavy intraday news flow, all same--day summaries for a given stock are aggregated, ranked by ticker--mention frequency, and only the top entry is retained as that day’s representative narrative.
-The final payload sent to GPT--4.1 never exceeds ten items per request (\emph{temperature}~=~0), ensuring deterministic sentiment inference on a 1--5 scale, where 1 denotes negative sentiment and 5 denotes positive sentiment.
-The resulting scores are finally min--max normalised prior to multimodal fusion.
+\textbf{Price Series and News} Daily closing prices are normalized on a per-stock basis to enforce stationarity across both markets (Table \ref{tab: ts}).
+After collecting the raw URLs, headlines, and full texts, we use the \texttt{Sumy} library’s latent semantic analysis (LSA) algorithm to summarize each article into 3–4 sentences, which is approximately 16\% of the original length (Figure \ref{fig: lsa_summary}).
+A relevance weight \(W_{f}\) (see Appendix \ref{Bilingual News Summarize Algorithm}) is applied to prioritize sentences that mention the target stock ticker.
+To manage the volume of intraday news, we aggregate all summaries for a given stock on the same day, rank them by ticker frequency, and retain only the top entry as that day’s representative news.
+Each GPT-4.1 request includes at most ten entries (\emph{temperature}~=~0), ensuring deterministic sentiment inference.
+The model returns a sentiment score from 1 (negative) to 5 (positive).
+These scores are min-max normalized before multimodal fusion (Figure \ref{fig:news_prompt}).

-In summary, Figures \ref{fig:news_prompt} and \ref{fig:image_prompt} illustrate the five‑level sentiment rubric, while Figure \ref{fig:sentiment_trend_scores} shows that the resulting score distributions are approximately Gaussian.
-Mild asymmetry is observable: S\&P 500 scores lean left (a slight negative bias), whereas HS 300 scores lean right (neutral‑to‑positive skew), consistent with a gentle U.S. pull‑back versus a protracted Chinese rally during the sampling window and with editorial tone differences across English and Chinese outlets.
+\textbf{Summary} Figures \ref{fig:image_prompt} and \ref{fig:news_prompt} illustrate the five-level rubric for images and news, while Figure \ref{fig:sentiment_trend_scores} shows that the resulting sentiment distributions are approximately Gaussian.
+Mild skewness is observed: S\&P 500 scores are slightly left-skewed (mildly negative), while HS300 scores lean right (neutral to positive).
+This reflects broader market dynamics—U.S. softness versus a sustained rally in China during the sampling period.